ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 # Role Actions

 # Levels 1-29
-## New Skills
+## New Abilities
 * *Stone (level 1)*: Single target damage (GCD).
 * *Cure (level 2)*: Single target heal (GCD).
 * *Aero (Level 4)*: Single target DoT (GCD, instant cast).
 * *Medica (level 10)*: AoE heal (GCD).
 * *Stone -> Stone II (level 18)*: Single target damage (GCD, replaces Stone).
 ## Healing
  Your heals are bare bones here, use Cure for tank healing or to help a party member who took extra damage.
-Use Medica for group damage if needed.
+Use Medica as needed needed.
 ## Damage
  Help your party by doing damage when you don't need to heal.
 When your tank is grouping up a lot of mobs use your DoT spell while running with the tank.
 # Levels 30-50
-## New Skills
+## New Abilities
 * *Cure II (level 30)*: Single target heal (GCD).
 * *Presence of Mind (level 30)*: Self haste buff (oGCD).
 * *Regen (level 35)*: Single target HoT heal (GCD, instant cast).